nmake/jetpack/README.md

 [`cli_parse_transform`](cli_parse_transform.md): An Ansible module that combines the running of commands on a network device with the parsing and transformation of the resulting structured data.
 Use either `pyats` or the device's `native_json` support for parsing.

+[`ready_for_modules`](ready_for_modules): An Ansible module that compares structured data to what an Ansible module expects and removes the extranious information.
+It can also be used to split a single dictionary into multiple dictionaries, one for each module desired

 ### Developer notes, Note to self

 As of Aug 1, two WIP changes need to be made for these to work: